sterbenmzrt/automation-game-1to50/SOW.md

 ---

 ## 1️⃣ Project Overview
-This project involves automating the testing of Traveloka's search rental feature to ensure its functionality, accuracy, and reliability.
-The automation framework is built using **Selenium WebDriver and Java**, focusing on verifying search results, filtering mechanisms, and user interactions.
+This project focuses on automating the gameplay testing for the **1to50 web-based game**, ensuring correct number sequence selection and proper game flow validation.
+The framework leverages **Selenium WebDriver and Java** to simulate real user interactions.

 ---

 ## 2️⃣ Objectives
-- Automate the search and filter processes within the Traveloka rental section.
+- Automate user interactions with the game.
-- Validate search results based on user queries.
+- Verify the correct number sequence selection.
-- Identify and log potential errors, UI inconsistencies, and performance issues.
+- Measure response time and detect UI inconsistencies.

 ---

 ## 3️⃣ Project Scope & Boundaries
 ### ✅ **In-Scope**:
-- Automated test script development using Selenium.
-- Test execution across different input scenarios.
-- Report generation and logging of test results.
-- Assertions to verify expected search output.
+- Simulating user clicks from number 1 to 50.
+- Validating game logic and UI elements.
+- Capturing errors and unexpected behaviors.

 ### ❌ **Out of Scope**:
+- Multiplayer testing.
-- Performance testing and load testing.
+- Performance testing beyond standard execution speed.
-- Direct interaction with Traveloka’s backend API.

 ---